runemadsen/rune.js/documentation.md

 ### `new Rune(options)`

 Creates a new instance to be used for all drawing methods.
-You can use multiple instances on a single page. `options` is a javascript object that can hold the following properties.
+You can use multiple instances on a single page. `options` is a JavaScript object that can hold the following properties.

 - `container` - String selector or DOM element used as container for the SVG.
 - `width` - Number.
 The width of the SVG